 Once the segment is created you can find the Segment ID we require at the bottom of the page under API Identifier.

 Due to technical limitations with Braze you may need to create an additional segment for profiles updated in the last 24 hours in Braze in order to pull user profiles more efficiently.

 If you have greater than 100,000 profiles in Braze speak to your Lexer Success Manager about setting up this additional segment as a one-off action.
 This will involve adding a number of filters to a new segment to check if in the last 24 hours a customer on record has:

 - Last received a message.

-Once this second segment is set up, get the Segment ID in the same way as the first segment with all the profiles.
+Once this second segment is set up, get the Segment ID using the same process as the first segment with all the profiles.

 Finally, an S3 bucket is required for Lexer to import and export data to Braze so data on both platforms is kept in sync.

-To start integrating your Braze account, let us know whether you’d like us to manage an S3 bucket for you, and we will set up everything and provide the credentials you need to integrate your account.
+To start integrating your Braze account, let us know whether you’d like us to manage an S3 bucket for you.
+We will set up everything and provide the credentials you need to integrate your account.